Kyung-ok-ko

-This herbal medicine is composed of Korean ginseng, Rehmannia root, Poria Cocos and Honey based on the prescription on the Korean traditional medical book Dongeui Bogam, which is recognized as a restorative enforcing the vitality of whole organs, elimination fatigues, anti-exhaustion followed by weariness.
+This herbal medicine is composed of Korean ginseng, Chinese foxglove root, Poria cocos and honey based on the prescription on the Korean traditional medical book Dongeui Bogam, which is recognized as a restorative enforcing the vitality of whole organs, elimination fatigues, anti-exhaustion followed by weariness.
 Because of the special properties that has no any interferences against any foods, this products has been used by the ancient royal families and the nobles.

 Especially this product improves the growth of children and helps recovery from the weariness due to illness and stress.